Aerial view of Split and Diocletian's Palace

 Pjaca (People's Square)

-A lively hub in Split, lined with Renaissance palaces, cafés, and the Old Town Hall, making it one of the must-visit Split attractions.
+A lively hub lined with Renaissance palaces, cafés and the Old Town Hall — the social centre of Split for centuries.

 Fruit Square (Voćni trg)

-Named after the old fruit market, this vibrant area is surrounded by Venetian-style architecture and filled with energy, adding to the charm of Croatia travel.
+Named after the old fruit market, this small square is surrounded by Venetian-style architecture and busy all evening.

 Marjan Hill

-Often referred to as the "lungs of Split," this forested park features walking trails, hidden chapels, and spectacular viewpoints overlooking the city and Diocletian's Palace.
+Often called the lungs of Split, this forested park has walking trails, hidden chapels and panoramic viewpoints over the city and palace.

 Split City Museum

-Tells the story of Split from Roman times to modern day, including its connection to Diocletian's Palace, a key landmark in Split attractions.
+Traces the story of Split from Roman times to the modern day, with a clear focus on its connection to Diocletian's Palace.

 Archaeological Museum